Skip to content

 Other features

-The Ultimate Edger not only helped me to easily to do rims and feet but it also can be used for textures and adding some cool designs to your pieces.
+The Ultimate Edger not only helped me to do rims and feet easily, but it also can be used for textures and adding some cool designs to your pieces.

 I liked the Ultimate Edger so much that I wrote an in-depth article about how to use one, which you can check out in The Ultimate Edger- Pottery Tool Review.